getraid/GetSafe/README.md

 ## Setup GetSafe as a Service

+go into to installAsService folder, edit the user,usergroup, workingdir and the ExecStart-Lines run sudo chmod +x install.sh and run install.sh

 ## Using lolisafe

 Once the service starts you can start hitting the upload endpoint at `/api/upload` with any file.
 If you're using the frontend to do so then you are pretty much set, but if using the API to upload make sure the form name is set to `files[]` and the form type to `multipart/form-data`.
 If the service is running in private mode, dont forget to send a header of type `token: YOUR-CLIENT-TOKEN` to validate the request.